Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: Deformations of moduli spaces

-We divide the proof in several steps: in the first, we reduce to the case $r>0$; in the second, we reduce to the case where $r$ and $\xi$ are relatively prime; in the third we reduce to the case where $r$ is a multiple of $2k$; the fourth step concludes the proof.
+We first notice that we can assume $H$ to be $v-$generic polarization and $a\ne0$ if $r=0$: this follows from Lemma \ref{lem:relgenvgen}, if $r>0$, and from Lemmata \ref{lem:relgenvgen} and \ref{lem:tensorh0}, if $r=0$.
+Under these assumptions, we may now start the proof, that will be in several steps: in the first, we reduce to $r>0$; in the second, we reduce to $r$ and $\xi$ relatively prime; in the third we reduce to $r\in 2k\mathbb{N}$; the fourth step concludes the proof.